 Campbell Has Filed a Complaint With New Bedford Police

-According to South Coast Today, Campbell filed a complaint with the New Bedford Police, claiming she was assaulted by the two women and left with a broken tibia.
+According to the Taunton Daily Gazette, Campbell filed a complaint with the New Bedford Police, claiming she was assaulted by the two women and left with a broken tibia.

 The authorities are currently investigating the situation, the outlet continued.